richmahn/en_tn/zec/01/intro.md

 This chapter is written in prose mainly with imagery used throughout to portray Zechariah's vision given by the Lord.

 Some translations prefer to set apart quotations.
-The ULB and many other English translations indent lines 1:3-6, 14-17, which are extended quotations.
+The ULB and many other English translations set lines 1:3-6, 14-17, which are extended quotations, further to the right on the page than the rest of the text.

 #### Special concepts in this chapter ####